 - liaising with governments, universities and others to raise awareness of the importance of documenting Australian society and to pursue funding for ongoing research and collaborative action.

-You can read two papers by Adrian Cunningham and Michael Piggott relating to the Documenting Australian Society Summit below.
+You can read four papers by Maggie Shapley, Adrian Cunningham, Laura Millar and Michael Piggott relating to the Documenting Australian Society Summit below.